My rating: 2 of 5 stars

 Refusing to distinguish between art and propaganda—Frankenstein is a masterwork of Shakespearean resonance, Dracula a piece of influential schlock—and refusing to acknowledge that the greatest work is infinitely complex in form and and infinitely unpredictable in influence, Moretti leaves us with a vision of the world that excludes half of it: all power, no beauty; all matter, no spirit.
 And I would hesitate to say this if Moretti were not himself such a believer in homologies between the aesthetic and the social, but an ideology where force alone is real and receptivity and mutuality—love, in a word—a weak myth may have its baleful effects not only on literary criticism but also on the private life.

 At the end of his introduction to Far Country, Moretti laments the neoliberal university, where students are merely consumers and education serves only economic rationality.
 Yet what does he offer in its place?
-Criticism reduced to technique without the element of creative agency that always made it an art as well as a science, art itself redefined as social mechanism to be defused by the student and teacher.
-Everything is made rational and assessed for predictable functioning; no object or discourse is left standing that could model complexity that is not chaos and order that is not imposition.
+He reduces criticism to technique without the element of creative agency that always made it an art as well as a science; he redefines art itself as social mechanism to be defused by the student and teacher.
+Everything in his work is made rational and assessed for predictable functioning; no object or discourse is left standing that could model complexity that is not chaos and order that is not imposition.

 Thinking to slay monsters, Moretti and his science-envying ideology-critiquing cohort only destroyed everything—art, love, beauty—that stood between the university and the machine.
 If only he had heeded Walt Whitman, who extols the art of participatory passivity rather than the sciences of cold calculation and brute force.
 Now the scholar finds himself in the loveless grip not of a harpy, but of the very mechanism he thought would save him from the feminine wiles of great literature.